 Instructors can be PhD students, researchers, librarians, research support staff or research computing support staff.
 While The Carpentries curriculum of software and data skills are openly licensed to all, only certified instructors may teach these workshops.

-Launched in 2021, our partnership is one of the largest in the world, and gives Australian research institutions of all sizes in Australia access to instructor training for The Carpentries at a reduced rate in 2022.
+Launched in 2021, our partnership is one of the largest in the world.
+Since 2022, it has given Australian research institutions of all sizes access to instructor training for The Carpentries at a reduced rate.